 Last February 2014, the Bank successfully completed its Stock Rights Offering (Offer) of 162,931,262 common shares (Rights Shares) with a par value of P40.00 per share at a price of P71.00 each.
-The Rights Shares were offered to all eligible shareholders of the Bank at the proportion of fifteen (15) Rights Shares for every one hundred (100) common shares as of the record date on January 16, 2014.
+The Rights Shares were offered to all eligible shareholders of the Bank at the proportion of fifteen (15) Rights Shares for every one hundred (100) common shares as of the record date of January 16, 2014.
 The offer period was from January 27, 2014 to February 3, 2014.
-A total of 33,218,348 Rights Shares were sourced from the existing authorized but unissued capital stock of the Bank while the remaining 129,712,914 Rights Shares were sourced from an increase in the authorized capital stock of the Bank.
-The Offer was oversubscribed and raised gross proceeds amounting to P11.6 billion.
+A total of 33,218,348 Rights Shares were sourced from the existing authorized but unissued capital stock of the Bank.
+The remaining 129,712,914 Rights Shares were sourced from an increase in the authorized capital stock of the Bank.
+The Offer was oversubscribed and raised gross proceeds of P11.6 billion.
 The Offer strengthened the Bank's capital position under the Basel III standards which took effect on January 1, 2014.

-The Bank continued to undertake its liability management exercise, that is, sourcing of long-term funds to support its growth and expansion plans.
-In March 2014, PNB redeemed \$\mathbb{P}3.25\$ billion worth of LTNCDs with a coupon rate of 6.50%.
-Likewise in October 2014, the Bank redeemed \$\mathbb{P}3.5\$ billion worth of LTNCDs with a coupon rate of 7% issued by ABC.
-These funds were replaced with an issuance of \$\mathbb{P}7.0\$ billion worth of LTNCDs with a coupon rate of 4.125% which will mature in June 2020.
+The Bank continued to undertake its liability management exercise that is, sourcing long-term funds to support its growth and expansion plans.
+In March 2014, PNB redeemed P3.25 billion worth of Long Term Negotiable Certificate of Deposits (LTNCDs) with a coupon rate of 6.50% and in October 2014 likewise redeemed P3.5 billion worth of LTNCDs with a coupon rate of 7% issued by the ABC.
+These funds were replaced with an issuance of P7.0 billion worth of LTNCDs with a coupon rate of 4.125% which will mature in June 2020.

-Effective August 1, 2014, PNB's consumer loan books were consolidated with PNB's thrift bank subsidiary, Allied Savings Bank (ASB), to strengthen the Bank's bid to be a strong player in the consumer finance business, particularly in the housing and motor vehicle market segments.
-In November 2014, ASB formally changed its name to PNB Savings Bank to give credence to PNB's expansion and status as a major player in the consumer finance industry as well as to align the image of the savings bank with its mother bank and to capitalize on the brand equity of PNB in the banking industry.
+Effective August 1, 2014, PNB's consumer loan books were redirected to PNB's thrift bank subsidiary, Allied Savings Bank (ASB), to strengthen the Bank's bid to be a strong player in the consumer finance business particularly in the housing and motor vehicle market segments.
+In November 2014, ASB formally changed its name to PNB Savings Bank (PNBSB) to give credence to PNB's expansion and status as a major player in the consumer finance industry as well as to align the image of the savings bank with its mother bank and to capitalize on the brand equity of PNB in the banking industry.

-Recognizing the importance of its branches as the Bank's primary platform for sales and service, PNB, through its consumer banking subsidiary PNB Savings Bank (formerly Allied Savings Bank), continues to expand its branch network and improve delivery of services.
-PNB Savings Bank secured 28 approved licenses in 2014 and was able to open a branch in Batangas last November 10, 2014.
+Recognizing the importance of its branches as the Bank's primary platform for sales and service, PNB, through its consumer banking subsidiary PNBSB, continues to expand its branch network and improve delivery of services.
+PNBSB secured 28 approved licenses in 2014 and was able to open a branch in Batangas last November 10, 2014.

-PNB remains at the forefront of the debt capital market as the Bank led 12 corporate finance deals worth more than P115 billion in the power, infrastructure, telecommunications and real estate industries.
+PNB remains at the forefront of the debt capital market as the Bank led 12 corporate finance deals worth more than P115 billion in the power, infrastructure, telecommunications and real estate industries in 2014.
 PNB continues to originate and deliver structured solutions to large corporates as the Bank participated in five big ticket deals to raise an aggregate P102 billion in funds.
-To manifest the Bank's commitment to nationbuilding, PNB was also actively involved in the \$\mathbb{P}23.3\$ billion loan syndication for the Mactan-Cebu International Airport, a public-private partnership project that was rolled out in 2014.
+To manifest the Bank's commitment to nation-building, PNB was also actively involved in the P23.3 billion loan syndication for the Mactan-Cebu International Airport, a Public-Private Partnership Project that was rolled out in 2014.